 To be able to at least partially cushion the lack of after-school care from grade 5 onwards, since 2015, the children of TU employees have been able to access an in-house after-school care service during the winter holidays and since 2018, during the summer holidays too.
-The measure is currently financed by the Programme for Women Professors II of the Federal Government and the Länder.
+The measure is currently financed by the Programme for Women Professors II of the German federal government and federal states.